← Back to blog

 I Built an AI Wine Deal Finder — Here's What 50 Bottles Taught Me

-How I built an automated wine price comparison tool for Singapore that compares Platinum Wine Club vs Grand Cru vs Vivino, using web scraping, Gemini AI with search grounding, and a self-sustaining daily pipeline.
+How I built a wine price comparison tool for Singapore that compares Platinum Wine Club vs Grand Cru vs Vivino, using web scraping, Brave-powered Vivino resolution, bundle-aware pricing, and a guarded daily pipeline with local review for edge cases.

 Tech Stack

-Python FastAPI Selenium Gemini AI Brave API PostgreSQL Leaflet.js Railway
+Python FastAPI Selenium Brave API HTML Scraping PostgreSQL Leaflet.js Railway

 The idea — spend smarter on wine